Bl4d3666/goexec/README.md

 ### Fetching Remote Process Output

-Although not recommended for live engagements or monitored environments due to OPSEC concerns, we've included the optional ability to fetch program output via SMB file transfer with the `-o` flag.
+Although not recommended for live engagements or monitored environments due to OPSEC concerns, we've included the optional ability to fetch program output via SMB file transfer with the `-o`/`--output` flag.
 Use of this flag will wrap the supplied command in `cmd.exe /c ... > \Windows\Temp\RANDOM` where `RANDOM` is a random GUID, then fetch the output file via SMB file transfer.
+By default, the output collection will time out after 1 minute, but this can be adjusted with the `--out-timeout` flag.

 ### WMI Module (`wmi`)